Heart of the City Collaboration

 Heart of the City

 What does the condition of the city’s urban core say about the heart and soul of the city?
-Heart of the City, organized by 516 ARTS, is a collaborative project and exhibition that examine intersections of art, urban planning, cultural and economical development, education and community dialogue through a variety of lenses to focus on the urban center and identity of the city.
+Heart of the City, organized by 516 ARTS, was a collaborative project and exhibition that examined intersections of art, urban planning, cultural and economical development, education and community dialogue through a variety of lenses to focus on the urban center and identity of the city.
 Downtown Albuquerque is the historical crossroads, transit hub, government seat and identifying skyline for the largest city in the state, but it also exhibits many of the challenges that face Albuquerque and other urban centers across the country.

 |Organizations & Partners:||

 Catalog documenting the project with Celia Alvarez Muñoz & Working Classroom

 read: Heart of the City Posits the Urban Core as a Central, Vital Organ, by Lauren Tresp, THE Magazine, April 2014

 read: Artists express views on Downtown's future by Damon Scott, Albuquerque Business First, Feb 7, 2014

 read: CNM Art Class Creates Mural of Route 66 Golden Era, CNMCC Employee News, Jan 16, 2014

 read: The Heart of the City and its Juicy urban core by London Rothko, The Seven Ring Circus, Feb 3, 2014